 How to do a Bullion Knot Stitch.

 Bring the needle to the front of the fabric from the back.
-Use a long needle used for general stitching ( not embroidery needle which has a large eye)
+Use a long needle used for general stitching ( not an embroidery needle, which has a large eye)

-Again Insert the needle into the fabric at A very near to where the needle came out and come out a small distance from there at B. Keep the needle in that position without taking out.
+Again Insert the needle into the fabric at A, near where the needle came out, and come out a small distance from there at B. Keep the needle in that position without taking it out.

-Wrap the thread from behind the needle around the tip of the needle a number of times
+Wrap the thread from behind the needle around the tip of the needle several times

 Ensure that you are wrapping neatly and compactly.

-Make enough wraps which approximately equals the distance between A-B
+Make enough wraps that approximately equal the distance between A-B.

-Using your finger keep the wraps in place .
+Using your forefinger keep the wraps in place.
 Now gently take out (ease out) the needle (the thread wrap should stay there) from the wrap.

 Flip the thread wrap to the other side (A) where you started.

 Make sure that the stitch is to your liking.
-Or else use your fingers to arrange the coils to perfection.
+Or else use your hands to arrange the coils to perfection.

 Pistil Stitch or Long tailed French Knots

-Check out the the post on Pistil stitch
+The pistil stitch is a french knot stitch with a leg.
+Check out the post on Pistil stitch

 Four legged knot stitch